jsquaredz/text2folders/README.md

 # text2folders
-Will make folders from a textfile.
+Makes folders from a textfile.